- September 17, 1960

 After three races in 1992, struggling Brabham F1 team offered him a contract to replace Giovanna Amati.
 Damon qualified only for two Grand Prix races that year before the team retired from the competition due to lack of money.
 Anyway, Hill continued as a Williams’ test driver before he was offered a full-time contract in 1993, replacing reigning champion Nigel Mansell.

-Driving alongside one of the best F1 drivers Alain Prost was an invaluable experience for Damon.
+Driving alongside Alain Prost, one of the best F1 drivers ever, was an invaluable experience for Damon.
 Hill finally had a competitive car and he took an opportunity to show what he has.
 The start of the season was marked by ups and downs.
-He finished 2nd Interlagos and Donington Park but retired from three races.
+He finished second at Interlagos and Donington Park but retired from three races.

-Later in the season he scored two podiums before scoring three consecutive wins – at Hungaroring, when he became the first son of a Formula One Grand Prix winner to take victory himself, at Spa and Monza.
-At the end of the season, Hill was 3rd, behind his teammate Prost and Ayrton Senna.
+He then reached podiums in Monaco, Canada and France before scoring three consecutive wins – at Hungaroring, when he became the first son of a Formula One Grand Prix winner to take victory himself, at Spa and Monza.
+At the end of the season, Hill was third, behind his teammate Alain Prost and McLaren's Ayrton Senna.

 In 1994, Hill again had a chance to drive alongside one of the best Formula 1 drivers ever.
 Ayrton Senna arrived in Williams to replace Prost and, sadly, that year the Brazilian was killed in the fatal crash at Imola.
 Due to circumstances, Hill became the team’s first driver and title contender.
 Despite being well behind Michael Schumacher in the standings at the midpoint of the season, Damon Hill managed to fight back.